 Abilene Christian commit Hayden Burke, Big Sky Conference targets Hunter Samuelson and Tennyson Hadfield, along with Mountain West Conference targets Dustyn Coughlin and Chase Bradshaw held their own on the West.

 Southland Conference targets Carson Winters, Jaylon Coleman and B.J.
 Phillips were reliable options for the West and largely Gray, aside from Bolt.
-Same thing can be said about Big Sky Conference targets Kepu Fifita and Damian Wilks.
+Same thing can be said about Big Sky Conference targets Kepu Fifita and Damani Wilks.

 Difficult to deal with, UTSA commit Walker Baty of the East was named Defensive MVP.
 He had help, as Montana commit Rishi Daniels and ACC target William Anglen couldn’t be stopped and each made several momentum-changing plays.